What is an Apprenticeship? An apprenticeship is an employer-driven experiential learning comprised of the following elements:

 - $30,000 to $40,000 in wages over the course of the apprenticeship

-- FREE college credit related to the apprenticeship pathway - typically about 1 semester's worth of free credit via a local higher education partner, paid for by the business.
-College credit typically takes place in the 3rd year of apprenticeship.
+- FREE college credit or other related training - typically about 1 semester's worth of free credit via a local higher education partner, paid for by the business.
+College credit typically takes place in the 2nd or 3rd year of apprenticeship.